In this blog we will discuss about new feature of Magento 2 Plugins. There is a design pattern called ‘Interception’ used in Plugins.

 }

-The return value is formed in such way that the parameters following the $closure parameter in the around listener method definition are passed to the $closure function call in a sequential order.
+The around listener method forms the return value by passing the parameters that follow the $closure parameter in the method definition to the $closure function call in sequential order.

 If you have any query please comment below.